robparker29/SOC2-starter-kit/Policies/README.md

 **Please note:** These are intended to be starting points for policy creation.
 Every organization is different and will have different requirements.
 Please customize these as necessary.

+I have provided templates for what I believe to be the top 10 priority policies.
+For a list of important, but lower priority, policies please review (SOC2 Policy Templates - Control Mapping)[put link here]

 ## 📋 Prerequisites

 Before you begin, gather the following information about your organization: